bamadesigner/accessible-dropdown-menu/README.md

 By providing your menu information to the `src/lib/menu` file, this app can build your HTML markup, along with CSS and JS.

+For now, there is only one "mode": a "horizontal" menu with dropdown submenus.

+I may add other "modes" in the future.

 ## Setup the app

 ### Install the app